menu

 Of important note, Sherburne is also a village of artists.
 Sherburne has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sherburne’s character.

-As is often the case in a small village, Sherburne doesn't have a public transportation system that people use for their commute.
+Sherburne is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Sherburne citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.72% of adults 25 and older in Sherburne have a college degree.